 "We don't need to allow housing taller than 50 feet," Levinsky said.
 "Developers love to get even more giveaways by claiming our current standards don't pencil out, but we have projects in town building 100% affordable housing in under 50 feet so clearly it can."

 Stanford, meanwhile, is hoping to get the height concessions without the requirement for more below-market-rate units.
 The concept it had proposed for the site at 27 University Ave., near the downtown transit center, envisions five stories of housing over two stories of parking.

 Jessica von Borck, Stanford's director of land use, said Wednesday that the university supports being part of Palo Alto's housing solution and encouraged the city to pursue a holistic plan for Stanford properties along El Camino Real.
 She also urged the council not to stipulate an affordable-housing percentage.

-Even if the city grants the height exemption, the University Avenue project would have to overcome other hurdles before it becomes reality.
+Even if the city were to grant the height exemption, the University Avenue project would have to overcome other hurdles before it becomes reality.
 Chief among them is the historic MacArthur Park building, which was designed by Julia Morgan and built in 1918 in Menlo Park as part of Camp Fremont, a mobilization camp for World War I soldiers.
 According to Palo Alto Stanford Heritage, the building was purchased by Palo Alto and moved to its current site in 1919.
-Winter Dellenbach, a local resident and land-use watchdog, suggested Wednesday that it would be inappropriate to move the historic building to another location to accommodate a new development.
+Winter Dellenbach, a local resident and land-use watchdog, suggested on June 29 that it would be inappropriate to move the historic building to another location to accommodate a new development.